 Fortunately, his grades were able to improve after much dedication to his studies.
-Today, Alvaro Morata is regarded as one of the best footballers who can play the long tennis game.
-He does play with his teammates, who finds interest in the game.
+Today, Alvaro Morata is regarded as one of the best footballers who can play long tennis game.
+He does play with his teammates, who find an interest in the game.

-Despite how time demanding football is, Morata still creates time to invite the long tennis superstar and close friend Rafael Nadal for some tennis actions.
+Despite how time demanding football is, Morata still creates time to invite the long tennis superstar and close friend Rafael Nadal for some tennis activities.

 If not for football being his number one choice of sport, Alvaro Morata would have been heavily involved in long tennis.

 Alvaro Morata has made what is termed “The Coolest Goal Celebration in Football”.
 It’s is his “Deal with It” celebration.